 A trail fork on a saddle awaits at 2.4 miles and adds new peaks to your day’s checklist.
 To the near east the granite spires of Castle Crags dominate, with Seven Lakes Basin just below and Boulder Peak rising above Echo Lake.
 Far to the southeast are Lassen Peak, Magee Peak, and Burney Mountain.

-To quickly reach the Seven Lakes Basin, ignore signs and go 30 feet farther on the Pacific Crest Trail.
-A faint and unmarked path drops down on the right, soon intersecting a four-wheel-drive road that you follow down to Upper Seven Lake, a total 0.5 mile distance.
-The lake’s waters invite you to swim, but two campsites by the water are too close, so explore farther from shore for a level spot.
+The clear and cool waters of Upper Seven Lake invite you to swim, but two campsites by the water are too close, so explore farther from shore for a level spot.
 Lower Seven Lake lies 100 yards to the south but has no campsites.

 My Youtube Video of Seven Lakes Basin